algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 weight: 2
 ---

 This article is a follow-up to the [previous one](../binary-search), where we optimized binary search by the means of removing branching and improving the memory layout.
-Here, we will also be searching over sorted arrays, but this time we are not limited to fetching and comparing only one element at a time.
+Here, we will also be searching in sorted arrays, but this time we are not limited to fetching and comparing only one element at a time.

 In this article, we generalize the techniques we developed for binary search to *static B-trees* and accelerate them further using [SIMD instructions](/hpc/simd).
 In particular, we develop two new implicit data structures: